larson-group/clubb_release/Readme.txt

 The mkmf script may or may not generate files that are compatible with other versions of make.

 -----------------------------------------------------------------------
-- (1.2) Building for use in a host model:
+- (1.2) Building (i.e. compiling) for use in a host model:
 -----------------------------------------------------------------------

-The build procedure is slightly different if you have implemented CLUBB in a large-scale weather or climate model.
+You do not need to build all the components if you have implemented CLUBB in a large-scale weather or climate model and want to run the combined model, rather than running CLUBB in standalone (single-column) mode as described above.

 Requirements:
 A., B., C., & D. as above.

 Build:
-1, 2, & 3 as above.
+Do 1, 2, & 3 as above.

-You can safely remove everything but libclubb_param.a from the "all" section of the compile.bash script if you only want to use CLUBB in a host model.
+Optionally, you can safely remove everything but libclubb_param.a from the "all" section of the compile.bash script if you only want to use CLUBB in a host model.
+Then, do

 $ ./compile.bash

 This will build just the static library and the f90 modules.
-The static library will be in <PREFIX>/lib, while the modules will be in the obj directory.
-You will need at least the clubb_core.mod & constants.mod file to interface with CLUBB.
+The static library will be in <CLUBB BASE DIRECTORY>/lib, while the modules will be in the <CLUBB BASE DIRECTORY>/obj directory.
+You will need at least the clubb_core.mod and constants.mod file to interface with CLUBB.

 Addition by Brian:
 In addition to the above, you will have to make a reference to the CLUBB